Brittany Broski

-Brittany Alexis Tomlinson (born May 10, 1997), known professionally as Brittany Broski, is an American social media personality and comedian.
+Brittany Alexis Tomlinson (born May 10, 1997), known professionally as Brittany Broski, is an American influencer, podcaster, YouTuber, singer and comedian.
 She initially gained fame after a video of her tasting kombucha for the first time went viral on TikTok in 2019.
 She signed to United Talent Agency later that year and has since hosted the TikTok-produced podcast For You (2021), the pop culture-focused podcasts Violating Community Guidelines (2022–2023) with Sarah Schauer and The Broski Report (2023–present), and the YouTube talk show Royal Court (2023–present).
-She has frequently been referred to as one of TikTok's biggest stars and noted for her meme-focused humor.

 Early life

-Brittany Alexis Tomlinson was born on May 10, 1997, in Georgia, and raised in Dallas, Texas.

-As the daughter of a member of the Air Force, she moved around frequently during her childhood.
-Aside from Georgia and Texas, she also lived in Arizona, Alabama, North Carolina, Virginia, and South Korea before moving back to Texas.
+Brittany Alexis Tomlinson was born on May 10, 1997, in Valdosta, Georgia, and raised in Dallas, Texas.
+She moved around frequently during her childhood; aside from Georgia and Texas, she also lived in Arizona, Alabama, North Carolina, Virginia, and South Korea before moving back to Texas.
+She has described her mother as a "ghost hunter".

 She participated in theater growing up, acting in local productions of The Addams Family, Bus Stop, and Spamalot.
 During both high school and college, she was a part of her schools' improv troupes.
 She often spent time on Tumblr as a teenager, where she was a part of the fan communities for bands such as The 1975 and One Direction.

 She graduated from Texas A&M University magna cum laude in 2018 with a degree in communications and a minor in Spanish.
 She subsequently worked at a call center.
 She then worked in trust and investment services at a bank, where she was fired after her boss discovered the kombucha video and determined that Tomlinson's viral fame would put the company at risk.
 She is also a licensed insurance agent.